 You could use your favorite vegan cheese to make it 100% vegan.

 Yes!
-Because Italian Cucuzza squash is so large, freezing it is a great way to enjoy it year-round!
+Because Italian cucuzza squash is so large, freezing it is a great way to enjoy it year-round!

-After peeling the Cucuzza, removing center with the seeds, and cutting it into small, cubed pieces, blanche it for approximately (1) minute in filtered/purified water and then store in BPA-free freezer bags for up to 12 months.
+After peeling the cucuzza, removing center with the seeds, and cutting it into small, cubed pieces, blanche it for approximately (1) minute in filtered/purified water and then store in BPA-free freezer bags for up to 12 months.

 Order Recipe Ingredients